deckardai/dcode/README.md

     git clone https://github.com/deckardai/dcode.git
     cd dcode

+    # For Linux
+    make install-linux test-linux

+    # For Mac
-    make build-mac start-mac
+    make install-mac test-mac

-This will install the url handler.
+This will install the url handler and open a test file after a few seconds.
+DCode will likely select a basic text editor.

+Edit `~/.dcode.json` to choose your actual IDE.

-You should then be able to click links like this one and end up right in your text editor:
+You should then be able to open links like this one and end up right in your text editor.
+Try copying this into your browser's address bar:

 [dcode://dcode/tests/some_file?l=3&c=30](dcode://dcode/tests/some_file?l=3&c=30)